Eb-Wan/leger-ui/leger-ui/readme.md

 This is where the fun begins...
 In this section we will see how to make a dynamic page with Leger-UI Scripting.

-Notes :

-Ideally I want a system of events, pre-made (like http requests) or custom.

-You can create events and append scripts to them (bit like middlewares) that will modify the data that you are passing through.
-And at the end of the pipeline you can display that data through a component.

 ```
-$:onclick eventId="eventPipelineDemonstration" elementId="htmlButtonId";

-$:appendGet eventId="eventPipelineDemonstration" url="localhost/api/example";
-$:appendConditional eventId="eventPipelineDemonstration" condition="sucess==true" true="elementComponent" false="errorComponent" targetId="elementList";

 ```